jdriselvato/NDS-Homebrew-Development/examples/raycasting/README.md

 ### *1. Example_1* :octocat: Dev-ing :octocat:
 This example shows off a basic hit detections on a single ray.
 This is a good starting point to understand the basics of Ray Casting.
 Move the stylus in any direction and watch the ray cast to various objects on the screen.
 Based on this [source](https://github.com/ncase/sight-and-light/blob/gh-pages/draft1.html).

+### *2. Example_2* :octocat: Dev-ing :octocat:
+In this example we take multiple rays calculate the intersection of various objects on screen.
+We take a lot of what we learned from the first example and expand it with multiple rays.
+Based on this source [source](https://github.com/ncase/sight-and-light/blob/gh-pages/draft2.html).